UmairPukat/Adventure/README.md

 ### Accessing the Identity Service
 - The Identity Service provides endpoints for user authentication.
 Use these endpoints to register new users, login, and obtain authentication tokens.

-## Contributing

-Contributions to the Adventure project are welcome.
-If you find any bugs or have suggestions for improvements, please submit an issue or a pull request on the project repository.

-## License

-Adventure project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For any inquiries or support, please contact the Adventure development team at adventure@example.com.

 ---

 **Enjoy exploring the Adventure microservices project!**